Gluten-Free Gingerbread Cookie Bars (Soft and Chewy!)

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Flour Blend – I tested this cookie recipe with the above-referenced blend.
+• Gluten-Free Flour Blend – I tested this cookie recipe with King Arthur Measure for Measure.
 Other blends should work.
-Each brand has a different starch-to-grain ratio, which will affect the cookie dough moisture.
-See the Tips for Success below for tips on how to handle this.
+Each brand has a different starch-to-grain ratio, which will affect the cookie dough’s moisture.
+Refer to the Tips for Success below for guidance on how to handle this.

 • Brown Sugar – You can use light or dark brown sugar.